Kenneth J. Gray: Early life and education

 Born in West Frankfort, Illinois, Gray attended the West Frankfort and Pope County elementary schools and graduated from Frankfort Community High School.
-At age 13 Gray started a business,Gray's Roller Rink at which he performed almost every job alone, from floor manager to concession stand cashier to janitor.
+At age 13 Gray started a business, Gray's Roller Rink at which he performed almost every job alone, from floor manager to concession stand cashier to janitor.
 At age 16, he became an auctioneer, and at age 18 he became the owner of the Gray Motors car dealership, which he operated until 1954.

 World War II

 In January, 1943 Gray enlisted in the Army Air Forces for World War II.
-He served as with the Twelfth Air Force in North Africa, with the combat engineers of the Fifth Army in Italy, and again with the Twelfth Air Force in Southern France and elsewhere in Europe.
+He served with the Twelfth Air Force in North Africa, with the combat engineers of the Fifth Army in Italy, and again with the Twelfth Air Force in Southern France and elsewhere in Europe.
 Gray was an aircraft crew chief and attained the rank of first sergeant before being discharged in December 1945.

 According to the authors of Pass the Plate, a 2009 biography of Gray, he was at the Greenham Common air base in June, 1944 and was assigned as Dwight D. Eisenhower's driver when Eisenhower met with Company E, 502nd Infantry Regiment shortly before the unit boarded planes and departed for the assault on Normandy.
 The authors also indicate that Gray can be seen in the well-known photo of Eisenhower speaking with soldiers including First Lieutenant Wallace C. Strobel.

 Gray's awards included the European-African-Middle Eastern Campaign Medal and World War II Victory Medal.